MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Methodology

 Intuitively, we formulate our null hypothesis that the training data and the test data corresponding to a good train-test split follow a similar distribution.
 The implicit assumption here is that when two populations are sampled from a common underlying distribution, the distance between the two populations is arbitrarily small.
 We use (\ref{eqn:d}) to calculate the distance between the two sets.
 The hypotheses can be formalized as follows.

 $\boldsymbol{H_0:}$ The training data and the test data corresponding to the train-test split follow a similar distribution.

-$\boldsymbol{H_1:}$ The training data and the test data corresponding to the train-test split don't follow a similar distribution.
+$\boldsymbol{H_1:}$ The training data and the test data corresponding to the train-test split do not follow a similar distribution.

-We perform a one-sided $\alpha$-level hypothesis test \citep{ruxton2010should} for our setup and calculate the value of the test statistic $\Lambda$ as $\Lambda_{obs}$, the distance metric for the given split, using (\ref{eqn:d}).
-To simulate the probability distribution of $\Lambda$, we run multiple simulations, i.e., repeatedly split the dataset into training and test, and calculate the distance metric for each simulation.
+We perform a one-sided $\alpha$-level hypothesis test \cite{ruxton2010should} for our setup and calculate the value of the test statistic $\Lambda$ as $\Lambda_{obs}$, the MDAS for the given split, using (\ref{eqn:d}).
+To simulate the probability distribution of $\Lambda$, we run multiple simulations, i.e., repeatedly split the dataset into training and test, and calculate the MDAS for each simulation.
 Note that $\Lambda$ takes only positive values.
 Reusing the same notation, let $\Lambda$ be the random variable having the above simulated distribution.
 Further, we reject the null hypothesis when $\Lambda$ is greater than some constant $c > 0$.
 Consequently, for a given $\alpha$, we calculate the $c$ using

 Based on the rejection criterion, we will judge the quality of the random split and classify it as a good train-test split for model evaluation.
 We also find the p-value as follows,